NickelFace/Network_Engineer/04.OSPF. Basics/OSPF.md

   Suppress hello for 0 neighbor(s)
 </code></pre>
 </details>

-Введите команду **show ip route** на маршрутизаторах R2 и R3, чтобы убедиться, что маршрут к сети 192.168.1.0/24 остается доступным.
+Enter the command **show ip route** on routers R2 and R3 to make sure that the route to the 192.168.1.0/24 network remains available.

 <details>
 <summary>R2</summary>